vendidero/woocommerce-germanized/readme.txt

 * *Online Revocation Form* - Allow customers to submit revocations by filling out a form on your revocation page.
 * *Sale Price Labels* - Prepend your WooCommerce sale prices by certain tags e.g. old price and new price.
 * *Differential Taxation* - Insert special notices for products which a differential taxed.
+* *Used Goods and Defective Copies* - Show defect descriptions on your product page and during checkout.
 * *WPML Support* - Germanized can be used with WPML.
 * *REST API Support* - Data added by Germanized is adjustable via the WooCommerce REST API (v2)
 * *Product CSV Import/Export* - We've extended the WooCommerce product CSV import and export to support our custom fields (e.g. unit price, delivery time etc.)